TIGRLab/documentation/docs/introduction/Remote-Access.md

 ## remote.camh.ca

-**Required Accounts:** CAMH Account, Lab account, SCC Access
+**Required Accounts:** Lab account, SCC Access, CAMH Account

 **Required Software:** [Citrix Receiver](https://www.citrix.com/products/receiver/)

 1. Go to https://remote.camh.ca
 2. Login with your CAMH account
-3. Once in, in the 'non-clincal' folder you'll find a shortcut for Google Chrome.
+3. Once in, in the 'corporate' folder you'll find a shortcut for Google Chrome.
 If you double click this, and have Citrix Receiver properly installed, it will open a chrome browser that runs on CAMH's internal network.
 4. Choose one of the sections below to complete your login.

 #### Jupyterhub